JavaWebStack/orm/README.md

 </dependency>
 ```
 ### Driver
 You also need to add the driver you want to use.
-AJORM comes with a wrapper for com.mysql.jdbc.Driver, but can also create an own wrapper implementing the interface SQL.
+AJORM comes with a wrapper for com.mysql.jdbc.Driver, but you can also create an own wrapper implementing the interface SQL.
 ```xml
 <dependency>
     <groupId>mysql</groupId>